-Brent Street Academy (BSA) is a Performing Arts High School at Brent Street.
+Brent Street Academy (BSA) is a Performing Arts and Academic Program at Brent Street.

-Through audition, Australia’s most gifted performers come to BSA for Year 8-12 to complete High School and excel their performing arts training.
-Focusing equally on High School Academics and Elite Performing Arts Training, graduates of this incredible program include Michael Dameski, Paris Cavanagh, Cassie Bartho, Mitchell Woodcock and many more.
+Through audition, Australia’s most gifted performers come to BSA for Years 8-12 to complete their schooling and excel in their performing arts training.
+Focusing equally on Academics (through Distance Education) and Elite Performing Arts Training, graduates of this incredible program include Michael Dameski, Paris Cavanagh, Cassie Bartho, Mitchell Woodcock and many more.

 The Academy is structured in two equal parts; academic studies and performing arts classes.

 Education is the first priority at BSA.
-A strong education with completion of High School is vital to a prosperous career in the Performing Arts.
-Daily, each student studies 3 hours of academics, through our partnership with Distance Education.
+A strong education with completion of schooling is vital to a prosperous career in the Performing Arts.
+Daily, each student studies 3 hours of academics, through our partnership with Distance Education providers.
 Our in-house academics supervisor and tutors assist our students with their school-work, working one-on-one with each student to develop their Individual Learning Plan.
 Along with the incredible performing arts training, our BSA students are achieving exceptional academic results.